 - 1. Promote a safe, orderly and stimulating school environment, supporting active teaching and learning. - 2.
-Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 3.
-Evaluate on a regular basis all instructional programs. - Support the development of and student participation in appropriate extracurricular activities. - 5.
-Be responsible for enforcing the code of conduct and ensuring that all cases are resolved promptly and fairly. - 6.
+Confront issues of discrimination, bullying, and harassment in any situation that threatens the emotional or physical health or safety of any students, school employee, or any person who is lawfully on BOCES property or at a BOCES function. - 3.
+Report incidents of discrimination, bullying, and harassment that are witnessed or otherwise brought to a teacher's attention to the building administrator, Civil Rights Compliance Officer, Title IX Coordinator, or Dignity Act Coordinator (DAC), as appropriate, in a timely manner. - 4.
+Ensure that students and staff have the opportunity to communicate regularly with the principal and approach the principal for redress of grievances. - 5.
+Evaluate on a regular basis all instructional programs. - 6.
+Support the development of and student participation in appropriate extracurricular activities. - 7.
+Be responsible for enforcing the Code of Conduct and ensuring that all cases are resolved promptly and fairly. - 8.
 Be free from retaliation when, in good faith, the individual reports or assists in the investigation of harassment, bullying and/or discrimination.